dougeby/IntuneDocs/intune/help-desk-operators.md

 ## Client apps reference

+The apps that are running devices
+- managed by Intune and Azure Active Directory (AD)
-The apps that are running on devices or devices owned by users managed by Intune and Azure Active Directory (AD).
+- owned by users managed by Intune and Azure Active Directory (AD).

 ### Properties